Fesyse/ysefy/README.md

 # YseFy

-An chat app to hang out with your friends, family and colleagues.
+A chat app to hang out with your friends, family and colleagues.

 ## Create T3 App